lowRISC/opentitan/hw/ip/flash_ctrl/doc/theory_of_operation.md

 The flash buffer is a small read-only memory that holds multiple entries of recently read flash words.
 This is needed when the flash word is wider than a bus word.
-The flash access time is amortized across the the entire flash word if software accesses in a mostly linear sequence.
+The flash access time is amortized across the entire flash word if software accesses in a mostly linear sequence.

 The flash buffer has a round robin replacement policy when more flash words are read.